bliff182/micate.js/README.md

 ## How Bamazon Works

 Since Bamazon is intended for use with Node.js, you must first clone this repository to your computer.
 Once that is done:
-1. Open yourr preferred terminal program.
+1. Open your preferred terminal program.
 2. Navigate to the folder containing the repository files.
 3. Run `npm install` to install the necessary dependencies.